How do I Enrol?

 Depending on individual circumstances, law firms and other employers may be willing to fund some or all of your fees.
-Personal loans at preferential rates may also be available from banks; if you need proof of your intention to enrol, please contact the manager.
+Personal loans at preferential rates may also be available from banks; if you need proof of your intention to enrol, please contact the administration team.

 Should I take the course over 2 or 3 years